What is respectED?

 Who is respectED for?

-The program is led by Dr Siobhan O’Dean and Dr Amy-Leigh Rowe from the University of Sydney, in collaboration with young people, teachers, and an international team of experts.
+The study is led by Dr Siobhan O’Dean and Dr Amy-Leigh Rowe from the University of Sydney, in collaboration with young people, teachers, and an international team of experts.
 See our Team page for more information.

 What does evidence-based mean?